wildlife-studios/crypto/README.md

 You can read more about our [Cryptography recommendations at our Wiki](https://wiki.wildlifestudios.com/display/SPCNPRVCY/How+to+Store+Private+Data)

 ## How to use
-The library has extensive documentation.
 There are three use cases.

 * Encryption
 * Hashing random data such as tokens and UUIDs